Cancer

 during

-cell growth, an error may then occur.
+cell growth, an error may then occur according to the table at the top of this page.
 Lexically,

 there are three categories of errors in DNA, deletion,